Harry and Emmie make another visit to Washington and are shocked to find themselves confronted once more with a difficult-to-solve murder! < more… >

 In this second novel of the series, Harry uncovers a murder-for-insurance scheme, a clandestine gambling parlor, and a woman almost as eccentric as his own wife. < more… >

-In this first novel of the series, Harry travels to Buffalo to investigate a fire.
-There he encounters a convoluted set of mysteries, and a week later returns home wedded to a conundrum. < more… >
+In this first novel of the series, Harry travels to Buffalo where he encounters a convoluted set of mysteries, and a week later returns home wedded to a conundrum. < more… >

 The third Emmie Reese Mystery short story: When frustrated in her literary efforts, Emmie embarks on a career as a self-published author. < more… >